 Some models make it tricky by adding ridges to their silicone surfaces.
 These help give a little extra grip and do a superior job of keeping excess heat away from the scale, but they can sometimes be hard to clean.

 There are a lot of coffee scales on the market, so it can get overwhelming at times when trying to choose one.
 The important thing to remember is that ultimately, the coffee scale is going to have to work for you.
 Many people start shopping by looking at the most or least expensive models, but it’s a better idea to start with your own needs.

-Consider the value you place on different features such as accuracy or ease of cleaning, and then make a short list of coffee scales that excel in those areas.
+Consider the value you place on different features such as accuracy or ease of cleaning, and then make a shortlist of coffee scales that excel in those areas.
 Eliminate any that won’t live up to your expectations, then rank the remaining models by price.

-The secret to getting great value is to select the model from that list which costs the least.
+The secret to getting great value is to select the model from that list that costs the least.
 It has all the features you need to have a great experience, without any of the bells and whistles that would drive up the price, even if you don’t use them.
 Plus, it has the lowest available price, making it the best overall value for the money.